syncfusion-content/document-processing-docs/Document-Processing/PDF/PDF-Viewer/overview-blazor.md

 # Overview of Blazor PDF Viewer Component

-The [`Blazor PDF Viewer`](https://www.syncfusion.com/blazor-components/blazor-pdf-viewer) component allows to view, print, and annotate the PDF files in your Blazor applications and its key features are
+The [`Blazor PDF Viewer`](https://www.syncfusion.com/blazor-components/blazor-pdf-viewer) is a UI component for displaying PDFs from byte arrays, streams, or file paths.
+In addition to being able to print PDFs, it supports reviewing PDFs with annotation tools.
+Thumbnails, bookmarks, hyperlinks, and tables of content provide easy navigation within and outside PDF files.
+Form-filling support allows filling and printing with AcroForms.

 ## Key Features